dtemkin/dtemkin.github.io/_posts/2020-04-30-Barchart-with-Dropdown-in-Plotly.md

 ---
 layout: post
-featured: true
 title: Barchart with Dropdown in Plotly
 author: Dan Temkin
 excerpt: A more robust example of how to design and structure data for a barchart that changes with a drop down selection using Plotly
 excerpt_separator: <!-- more -->
 comments: false
 tags:
-- plotly
+- Plotly
-- nba
+- NBA
-- barchart
+- Barchart
-- basketball
+- Basketball
-- python
+- Python
 type: tutorial
 ---